ranina6006/hello-world/README.md

 # hello-world
-i like ice scream but i hate centipedes
+i like icecream but i hate centipedes